 And of course, neither you nor your children will be bored in this city.

 If you are travelling to Malaga with children, be sure to visit the Museo Alborania dedicated to marine life.
 This museum has a diverse exposition that will certainly interest kids of any age.
 You can see a collection of shells, models of old ships, old maps, as well as equipment that mariners used on their ships hundreds of years ago.
 The museum forms a single complex with an oceanarium that is also worth a visit.
+Find out how to spend 2 perfect days in Malaga by reading this itinerary!

 Another interesting place to spend time with children in Malaga in winter is Centro De Ciencia Principia.
 In this science museum, kids can participate in a series of experiments that demonstrate basic physical and chemical laws.
 The museum is part of a planetarium where kids can attend thematic events.

-And of course, if you are going to Malaga in winter, it is worth spending time on the beach.
+And of course, if you are going to Malaga in winter, it is worth spending time on the Malaga beaches.
 You will not be able to swim in January, as the seawater is too cold, but you can sit for hours on the beach, play with children, or have a picnic.

 By Sasha, The Alternative Travel Guide